 When you remortgage, you change your existing mortgage product to another for the same property.

 The new mortgage might be provided by the same lender as your previous one, or it might be with a new lender.

 If you remortgage with your current lender, it is likely that the lender will consider it as a product transfer, requiring no new legal work to be carried out.

-However, you may switch to a different lender who will require you to hire a conveyancer to carry out checks and deal with the transfer of ownership.
+However, you may switch to a different lender who will require you to hire a licensed conveyancer to carry out checks and deal with the transfer of ownership.
 This is remortgage conveyancing.

 The conveyancing process when remortgaging requires less work to be carried out than when buying a property, and therefore takes less time.
 It may be possible for your conveyancer to complete the work within three weeks.

 The reason that less work needs to be carried out is that the requirements of a new lender are usually less stringent than for the first lender.
 Usually a new lender only requires a regulated local authority search or an indemnity policy, so there is no need for multiple searches to be carried out.

 Additionally, there is no other party involved so there is no need to wait for a seller to respond to questions, or for other properties in a chain to complete beforehand.

 Before instructing a conveyancer, check that his or her business is on your lender’s panel of approved conveyancers, in other words, that he or she has been approved to carry out work for the lender.

 Then collect together the documents he or she will need in order to be able to work for you: documents that prove your identity, and if you’re paying off some of your mortgage, documents that prove that the money isn’t the proceeds of crime.